 Creating Poached Eggs

 Poached eggs require a slightly different cooking technique.
 Fill a wide pot with water and bring it to a gentle simmer.
-Add a tablespoon of vinegar to the water to help coagulate the egg whites.
+Add a tablespoon of vinegar to the water to help solidify the egg whites.

 Flipping Omelettes with Ease